ec-europa/toolkit/docs/guide/git-hooks.rst

          - pre-push
          - commit-msg

-Create a class extending the GitHookCommands
+Create a class extending the GitHooksCommands
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Is in this class that you will define the callback for your hook.